chef/chef-oss-practices/project-membership.md

    - Complete every item on [the checklist](.github/ISSUE_TEMPLATE/membership.md) in the issue template
    - Make sure that the list of contributions included is representative of your work on the project.
 - Have your sponsoring reviewers confirm their sponsorship with a GitHub PR approval
-- Once your sponsors have responded, your request will be reviewed by the project's approvers, in accordance with their PR [SLA].
+- Once your sponsors have responded, your request will be reviewed by the project's approvers, within the response time maximum defined by the project.
 Any missing information will be requested.

 ### Chef Software Ecosystem